medic/cht-core/scripts/release-notes/README.md

 ![running.on.gh.png](running.on.gh.png)

 If the job is successful, **reload the action page**.
-Then the build artifact with the final release notes will be available.:
+Then the build artifact with the final release notes will be available.

 ![artifacts.png](artifacts.png)